activeadmin/activeadmin/CONTRIBUTING.md

 ### Did you find a bug?

 * [Open a new issue][new issue].
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
+Be sure to include a **clear title** sumarizing your problem, and a **clear description** including as much relevant information as possible about it.

-* If possible, use [our bug report template] to create the issue.
+* If possible, include a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
+Ideally, use [our bug report template] to create the issue.
 Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**.

 ### Implement your fix or feature